 Application & Schedule

-Applications are currently open for the Spring & Summer 2019 program (March through end of May).
+Applications are currently open for the Fall 2019 program (early August to end of October).

 501 Commons has been raising funds from companies and individuals in order to reduce the participation fees.
 However, all organizations will pay a share of the costs on a sliding sale based on your budget.